The differences between dental implantation methods, one-phase, and two-phase implants

 What are the two primary dental implantation families and methods?

 While talking about dental implant families, there are two major types and methods.
 One is the two-phase traditional, and the other is a one-phase immediate loading implant.
 Let’s talk about the most important differences between these two.

 In the two-phase, traditional implant and implantation method, the process occurs in two stages, three to five months or longer.
 The first step is to implant the implants in the jawbone and then insert the so-called “healing screws.”
 Then the patient is given a temporary denture that follows a so-called ossification period of 3-6 months.
 The implanted two-phase implants are stably attached to the jawbone during this time.
 Two-phase is only possible for patients with the right quality and quantity of jawbones.
 One of the significant disadvantages of this implant and dental implantation method is that it takes a long time.

 A one-phase, in other words, immediate loading implant is the other one of the dental implantation methods.
 As its name suggests, implantation and dentures occur in a single 3-5 day period.
 That means the patient leaves with a long-term temporary denture within a few days of implantation.
 The denture is fixed and not removable by the patient.

-Another great advantage of a one-phase implant is that it is a single-piece and exists in different size and shape that meets the patient’s individual needs.
-The fact that the implant is a single piece makes it easier to implant the implants.
-A simpler and shorter duration of intervention causes less discomfort to the patient.
+Another great advantage of a one-phase implant is that it is a single piece and exists in different size and shape that meets the patient’s individual needs.
+The implant is a single piece, making it easier to implant the implants.
+A simpler and shorter duration of intervention causes minor discomfort to the patient.